 John Lennon and Meditation

-During the late 1970s John Lennon and the Beatles became interested in meditation.
+In 1967, John Lennon and the Beatles became more interested in meditation and Eastern religions.
 They spent several weeks in the ashram of Maharishi Mahesh Yogi.
-Although, John later broke ties with the organisation, he continued to advocate meditation.
+Although John later broke ties with the organisation, he continued to advocate meditation.

 – John Lennon